DrumberLar/React-Challenge/README.md

-This is just a react challenge I found somewhere!
+<b>This is just a react challenge I found somewhere!
 Is just a guess the correct hexidecimal color!
 All you have to do is to clone this repository and run npm start!
 Have fun guessing!

 ## Available Scripts